 Guacamole Wonton Cups

-These Guacamole Wonton Cups are such an easy party recipe.
-You make guacamole, bake wonton wrappers, and then fill them with your guacamole.
+These Guacamole Wonton Cups are such an easy appetizer for your next party.
+You make guacamole, bake wonton wrappers in a muffin pan until they’re golden brown, and then fill them with the guacamole.

 If you don’t have your own guacamole recipe, don’t worry.
 There’s one in that post as well.